BLOG

 Using embeddings for similarity search

 Text embeddings can be used to retrieve questions that are similar to a user’s query.
-This is done though the following process-
+This is done through the following process-

-• During indexing, each question is run through a sentence embedding model to produce a numeric vector.
+Each question is run through a sentence embedding model during indexing to produce a numeric vector.

-• When a user enters a query, it is run through the same sentence embedding model to produce a vector.
-To rank the responses, we calculate the vector similarity between each question and the query vector.
+A query is run through the same sentence embedding model to produce a vector when a user enters a query.
+We calculate the similarity between each question and the query vector to rank the responses.
 When comparing embedding vectors, it is common to use cosine similarity.

 Let’s implement a simple question-answering search engine using elasticsearch and a sentence embedding architecture.